Oakham School: Sport

 Oakham offers a range of sports to its pupils; main sports for boys are rugby (Daily Mail champions twice), hockey, cricket and athletics, and for girls are hockey, netball, tennis and athletics.
-The school has won the Ashburton Shield at shooting on three occasions.
+The school has won the Ashburton Shield in shooting on three occasions.
+OO RSF Shouler won the Queens Prize at the imperial meeting in 2021 Sovereign's Prize.

-The school offers, on a voluntary basis, both the Combined Cadet Force and The Duke of Edinburgh's Award; in the latter it has gained over 5000 awards at the three levels of bronze, silver and gold, and is the leading educational establishment in terms of awards gained.
+The school offers, both the Combined Cadet Force and The Duke of Edinburgh's Award; in the latter it has gained awards at the three levels of bronze, silver and gold.
 In November 2000 the Duke of Edinburgh came to the school to present the 1000th Gold Award.